Amanda Curtis: 2014 U.S. Senate election

 Incumbent Senator John Walsh won the Democratic primary in June 2014.
 In July, The New York Times ran an article claiming that Walsh had plagiarized a term paper that was a requirement for his Master's thesis at the Army War College.
 On August 7, 2014, Walsh announced that he was leaving the 2014 race.
 The Montana state Democratic Central Committee had until August 20 to select a replacement candidate to appear on the November ballot.
 The Montana Democratic Party set a nominating convention for August 16.

 The day prior to the nomination convention, Curtis was considered the front-runner to replace Walsh.
 She had gained several key endorsements, including the MEA-MFT.
 The week leading up to the nominating convention, several people who had expressed interest in the nomination dropped out, leaving Curtis and Dirk Adams as the remaining candidates.
 During the convention, Curtis received 82 votes to Adams's 46 (with one delegate abstaining), winning the nomination with 64% of the vote.
 Curtis was able to accept only the maximum legally allowable contribution of $2,000 from funds that Walsh had left over in his campaign account; Walsh also distributed funds to other candidates and to party organizations.
 On August 21, Curtis announced that she had raised $110,000 in four days and had named Clayton Elliott, director of the League of Rural Voters and lead lobbyist/community organizer of the Northern Plains Resource Council, as her campaign manager.
 By mid-October, Curtis had raised $723,000 and had begun airing television ads.

 Return to the Montana House of Representatives

 After the 2014 Senate election, Curtis served the rest of her term in the Montana House of Representatives and left office in 2015.
 She returned to teaching math and physics at Butte High School.
 She remained active in MEA-MFT, serving as the NEA Director as of 2015.
 Curtis endorsed Bernie Sanders for 2016 United States presidential election and helped organize a rally for Sanders in Missoula in June 2015.

 In October 2015, Curtis announced that she would be running for Montana House of Representatives District 74.
 Curtis was reelected and returned to the Montana House of Representatives in January 2017.
+Her term ended in 2019.

+2017 U.S. House election

-Following her reelection, Curtis expressed interest in running for departing Congressman Ryan Zinke's seat in Montana's at-large congressional district special election, 2017.
+Following her reelection to the state house, Curtis expressed interest in running for departing U.S. Representative Ryan Zinke's seat in Montana's at-large congressional district special election in 2017.
 She was not selected as the Democratic nominee, losing to Rob Quist.